ksu-cs-textbooks/cis300/content/hashing/_index.md

 ## Hash Tables

-Throughout our discussion of dictionaries over the last three chapters, we have taken advantage of the fact that the keys were sorted when looking up specific keys.
+Throughout our discussion of dictionary implementations over the last two chapters, we have taken advantage of the fact that the keys were sorted when looking up specific keys.
 In this chapter, we examine a rather surprising result --- that we can achieve better performance if we don't have to keep the keys in any particular order (i.e., so that we can process them in that order).
-The technique uses a data structure known as a *hash table*, which is the underlying data structure in the .NET Framework's **Dictionary\<TKey,TValue\>** class.
+The technique uses a data structure known as a *hash table*, which is the underlying data structure in .NET's **Dictionary\<TKey, TValue\>** class.

 A hash table is typically organized as an array of linked lists.
 The individual cells in the linked lists each store a key and a value.